Mahmoud-Mansour936/DevOps/Ubuntu/03-Files and Directories/CMDs.md

 touch --> make a file
 # if file begins with dot --> hidden file

-cat --> show file's content
+cat --> "show file's content"
 cat > --> add content to file : to end input press ( crtl+d )
 cat << EOF > file --> double input to add it to file # to end inputs write **EOF** -n -> show line numbers